 How often have you finished a meeting and thought to yourself, “What just happened?”

-Consequently, they need to absorb a lot of new information, and some struggle to keep track of all necessary details.
+Well, you’re not alone.
+According to Pumble’s 2023 meeting statistics, employees attend between 11 and 15 weekly meetings.
+Consequently, they need to absorb a lot of new information, and some need help to keep track of all necessary details.

-Fortunately, with concise and thorough meeting minutes, they can find notes about their in-person or virtual meetings in one place.
+Fortunately, with concise and thorough meeting minutes, they can find notes about in-person or virtual meetings in one place.

 Without further ado, let’s dive in.